 2nd – We found a company that will take any brand of ink/toner, empty or unopened, and recycles it properly!!
 You can print a mailing label right from the Coast to Coast Computer Products website and mail it to them for recycling at no cost.
 Coast to Coast also sells non-OEM printer ink and toner.
 We recommend them for purchasing ink and toner as a thank you for helping recycle the cartridges other companies produce.

 3rd – If you have unopened ink/toner, several companies may buy it.
 Please keep in mind that these companies want particular and often changing types of ink and toner.
 If you have empty INKJET cartridges, Planet Green will buy them from you.
 Email them at email@example.com.
 Most of these companies will pay for shipping.

 How ACE Recycling Handles Ink and Toner

 ACE Recycling uses a combination of these solutions to properly handle the ink and toner that comes to us through pick-ups and drop-offs.
-We look for mailing labels in manufacturer boxes and mail cartridges out if we find one.
-If no return label is present we print a label from the Coast to Coast website and mail it to them.
+If we find one, we look for mailing labels in manufacturer boxes and mail cartridges.
+If no return label is present, we print a label from the Coast to Coast website and mail it to them.
 We recently sent them several pallets containing OEM, non-OEM, opened, used, and unopened ink and toner.

 While ACE Recycling will continue to do this with any ink or toner we receive, we wanted to inform our customers that you can manage this independently.